dsmai/Flask_miniblog/README.md

-# Simpleminiblog application using Flask backend and SQLite database
+# Simple miniblog application using Flask backend and SQLite database